shijingl/Feed_Reader_Project/README.md

 # Project Overview

-This project is about using behavior test-driven framework, Jasmine, to create a series of test suites for Feed Reader Application.
+This project explores behavior test-driven framework, Jasmine, to create a series of test suites for Feed Reader Application.

 ## Getting Started